HELP OUR GLOBAL PARTNERSHIP TO EXTEND ACCESS TO LIFE-SAVING SURGERY FOR EVERY CHILD

 There is therefore an urgent need for a concerted effort to build infrastructure and train the human resources necessary to meet the need for essential pediatric surgical care globally in partnership with all stakeholders.

 In May 2016, a group of concerned and committed providers from high income countries and lower and middle income countries met in London to define the state of global pediatric surgical care and develop solutions.
 The Global Initiative for Children’s Surgery came into being with a vision of every child having access to surgical care.
-Following this meeting, efforts to move forward with the vision have continued, and a second meeting involving all stakeholders will be held in conjunction with WOFAPs in October 2016 in Washington DC.
-At this meeting, results of assessments of the current situation in multiple lower and middle income countries will be reviewed in order for priorities to be set and context specific solutions developed.
-Consequently, it is critical that our colleagues from lower and middle income countries participate as equal partners at the meeting in October.
+A second meeting involving all stakeholders was held in conjunction with WOFAPS in October 2016 in Washington DC.
+At this meeting, results of assessments of the current situation in multiple lower and middle income countries was reviewed in order for priorities to be set and context specific solutions developed.
+Subsequently a third meeting was held in Vellore, India in January 2018, where new priorities were set to enable progress toward our goal of assuring safe surgical care for children throughout the world.